 Since 2020, I have been working on setting it up so you do NOT have to prepay if you have a medical emergency in Panama.

-I’ve heard many stories about people paying $20,000 to $40,000 for a medical emergency and then having to file a claim to get reimbursed.
-When I was in the hospital for nine days with Covid, I had to pay $15,000 upfront and then file a claim.
+I’ve heard many stories about people paying $20,000 to $40,000 for medical emergencies and then having to file a claim to be reimbursed.
+When I was in the hospital for nine days with COVID, I had to pay $15,000 upfront and then file a claim.
 It took nine months and a lot of frustration to get part of my money back.

 I HAD to find a better solution for expats in Panama!

 So, I traveled all over the world to visit billing companies and try to convince them to come to Panama!
-Finally, I found a US company enthusiastic about setting up operations in Panama!
-They have already met with many hospitals in Panama.
+Finally, I discovered several billing companies that are eager to establish operations in Panama.
+Panama hospitals are now working with four different billing companies to file the Medicare Advantage insurance claims.

-This is how it works: If you have a medical emergency and show your insurance card (see list below), the hospital contacts the billing company to verify your benefits.
-Once benefits are verified, the hospital tells the billing company what your medical procedure will cost.
-The billing company issues a GOP (Guarantee of Payment) to the hospital so you do not have to prepay.
+With Medicare Advantage, show your insurance card at the hospital if you have a medical emergency or need urgent care.
+The hospital contacts the billing company to verify your benefits.
+Once benefits are verified, the hospital informs the billing company of the cost of your medical procedure.
+The billing company issues a GOP (Guarantee of Payment) to the hospital, so you do not have to prepay.

-The hospital will send the billing company all your bills, and the billing company will file the claim.
+Once you’ve been treated or released from the hospital, the hospital will send all your bills to the billing company, which will then file the claim.
 The insurance company pays the hospital directly.
+The hospital pays the billing company.

 NOTE: I make no commission if you use the Medicare Advantage experts we recommend or if you have a medical emergency and use the hospital billing company.
 And, I don’t make a penny if you use the billing company.
-I did this because it was desperately needed in Panama.
+I spent five years finding a solution because it was desperately needed in Panama.

 Why Medicare Advantage

 Switching to a Medicare Advantage plan can be particularly beneficial for US expats.
-These plans cover emergency care in some Panama hospitals without requiring prepayment!
+These plans cover emergency care in some hospitals in Panama without requiring prepayment.
 This is a crucial benefit, as it ensures you can receive urgent medical attention without the stress of immediate out-of-pocket expenses.

 No Age Restrictions

 One of the most appealing aspects of Medicare Advantage is that it does not impose age restrictions for coverage.
-Unlike some international or Panama-specific insurance plans, which may deny coverage based on age, Medicare Advantage continues to provide for your healthcare needs regardless of age.
+Unlike some international or Panama-specific insurance plans, which may deny coverage based on age, Medicare Advantage continues to provide for your healthcare needs regardless of age after you qualify.
 This feature is critical as healthcare needs typically increase with age.

 No Preexisting Condition Restrictions